hargurjeet/Bike_Sharing_Case_Study/README.md

 ## Technologies Used
-- library - version 1.0
+- pandas
-- library - version 2.0
+- numpy
-- library - version 3.0
+- sklearn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->